sical/NameThatChart/README.md

 - The main redirect should be handled ( look at other pages (js) )

-- add this page to /main algorithm .
+- add this page to /main algorithm.